avarghesein/ActiveX.NET/README.md

    ![alt Sample](https://github.com/avarghesein/ActiveX.NET/blob/master/COMObjectForOutOfProcSample.JPG)

+Note: By default the COM Objects (Derived from ActiveXServerBase), will be run under STA (i.e ActiveXServer.NET's UI Thread).
+If you need parallelism, you shoud inherit your ComObject from [ActiveXServerMTABase](https://github.com/avarghesein/ActiveX.NET/blob/master/Source/ActiveX.NET/ActiveXServer.NET.Common/ActiveXServerMTABase.cs), to be part of MTA (which uses FreeThreadedMarshaller)

 b.
 Copy the Plugin-In DLL(s), to the configured Plug-In Location

      Location should be configured in the ActiveX.NET.Server config/appsetting: “ActiveXServerPlugins:Location”